The most common sign is a persistent, redness and scaliness of the skin on and around the eyelid margins. Other problems may include:

 - black rice

-Alternatively for high efficiency and quick result, there is the option to buy omega-3 supplements.
-Blepharitis Wiki strongly suggest the following link which it is considered one of the best in the world : Dr. Tobias Omega 3 Fish Oil Triple Strength .
-One capsule every day is enough to relieve from most of blepharitis’s symptoms after 3 weeks.
+Alternatively, for high efficiency and quick result, there is the option to buy omega-3 supplements.
+Blepharitis Wiki strongly suggests the following link which it is considered one of the best in the world: Dr. Tobias Omega 3 Fish Oil Triple Strength .

 - Avoid make-up, eyeliners contact lenses as they make symptoms worse